mwmlln/shinju_select/README.md

   **Typography:**

-  Google font Love Light and Lato was used for this sie
+  Google font Love Light and Lato was used for this site

 ## 2. Information Architecture